PhoenixTales/wiki.gothicarchive.org/locations.md

 - hilly area
 - famous for vineyards

+# Great Northern Plains
+- "I was a soldier in the fortress in the large plain from the north."
+- "Soon they would have reached the end of the northern plains and overrun our little outpost with ease"
+- "Following the heavy battles in the north, every countryman now knows how to use a bow and arrows"
+- "Hoards of orcs invading the land from the North" (old official website)

 # Khorinis
 - a remote city, one closest to the __Royal Ore Mines__
 - deserter was able to reach it from the __Northern Plains__ without help and detection